 Wood - A natural and renewable input

 In general we are committed to reducing consumption of input goods and optimally using our resources.
 At Rottneros Mill CTMP and groundwood pulp are produced in two separate lines.
 Both processes are environmentally friendly because of their high use of raw materials at a rate 95-98 per cent and their low chemical consumption.

 Decreased electricity consumption in focus at Rottneros Mill

 Our second largest input is electricity.
 At Vallvik Mill we produce our own electricity, which covers over 83% of the mill’s needs.
 At Rottneros Mill, however, the process is extremely power-intensive but the mill is unable to produce its own electricity.
 We are therefore continually working to reduce energy consumption per tonne of pulp at Rottneros Mill through improved processes and our choice of products.
 70 percent of the energy used at Rottneros Bruk is fossil-free (2021).

 Fossil free mill in Vallvik

 Vallvik's manufacturing process means that 99 percent of the energy used is fossil-free.
-The remainder consists of fossil fuel that is required when the plant starts running after the annual maintenance and repair shutdown.
+The remaining part is made up of fossil fuel which is required when the factory starts up after the annual maintenance and repair shutdown.
 Thanks to the factory's recycling cycle, almost 100 percent of the cooking chemicals can be re-used.
 Today, the forest industry is society's largest producer of biofuel and of green electricity, i.e. electricity produced from biofuel.